saraprettyman/Fundamentals-Of-Computational-Math/homework/Software Manuals/Assignment 2/assign2_task3.md

 **Language:** Python, the IDE I used was PyCharm.

 **Description/Purpose:** This routine produces a table of the results from the Bisection method, Newton's method, and Secant Method of the fucntion $f(x)=x*e^{-x}$.
 The table displays the iteration number, approximate location of the root and the absolute value of the error in the approximation.
-Its purpose is for if the user wishes to the steps each individual function went through in order to reach the solution and/or did not reach a solution.
+Its purpose is if the user wishes to the steps each individual function went through in order to reach the solution and/or did not reach a solution.

 **Input:**  There are no inputs needed in this case, besides the added verbose = True command, but the inputs were made by the user before the code is run.
 The input in the terminal is:

     ```
-    python assign2_task3.md -v
+    python assign2_task3.py -v
     ```
    which will call the function verbose and run it for all the preceeding methods in the verbose routine.

 **Output:** The output is a 3 column table for each function being run, with it titled "the estimated root of f(x) using" followed by the method name/type.
 The columns show the number of iterations until the solution was met, or reached its maximum numberr of iterations and did not produce a result.

 **Usage/Example:**  The usage is purely for demonstrative purposes, displaying the results.
-For instance when newtons method is called it beings with:
+For instance, when newtons method is called it beings with:

     ```
     ---------------------------------------------------------------------
     Estimating root of f(x) using newton's method:
     iter: | approx root: | abs value of the error in the approximation:
     ```

+   followed by the respect values for each column.
 **Implementation/Code:** The following is code for verbose()
 ```
 """Task 3"""